1944–45 Santosh Trophy

-The 1944–45 Santosh Trophy was the 2nd edition of the Santosh Trophy, the main State competition for football in India.
+The 1944–45 Santosh Trophy was the second edition of the Santosh Trophy, the main State competition for football in India.
 It was resumed in 1944 after a break of two years.
 Delhi defeated the defending champions Bengal in the final.

 Like the previous tournament, the regional matches were played across India.

 Preliminary Matches

 Raman scored the winning goal in the extra time.
 This was the South Zone final and Mysore qualified to meet Bengal in the national semifinal.
 The match was attended by a crowd of twenty thousand.

 Semi-final

 According to the original schedule, the Mysore-Bengal semifinal was scheduled to be held in Calcutta on November 16 and final at Delhi on September 21.
 Mysore failed to turn up and the semifinal was postponed to September 28 and final to October 1.
-Mysore again to appear on the new date and asked for a postponement for 10 days.
+Mysore again failed to appear on the new date and asked for a postponement for 10 days.
 Bengal was given a walk-over.